-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 On January 1, 2017, the Company adopted new accounting guidance on share-based incentive compensation.
-As a result of the adoption of this new guidance, the Company recognized excess tax benefits of approximately \$33,000 and \$9,000 from the vesting of share-based incentive compensation in the provision for income taxes in the consolidated statements of operations for the years ended December 31, 2018 and 2017, respectively.
-The Company also recorded deferred tax assets of \$81,544, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
+As a result of the adoption of this new guidance, the Company recognized excess tax benefits of approximately \$14,000 and \$2,000 from the vesting of share-based incentive compensation in the provision for income taxes in the consolidated statements of operations for the years ended December 31, 2018 and 2017, respectively.
+The Company also recorded deferred tax assets of \$4,945, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.